jobtalle/RocketScience/README.md

 (or ``pack-prod`` for production builds) from the root of the repository.
 The resulting files will be written to ``dist``.

+## Documentation
+There is a documentation available online, which gives insight in the project and explains how to work with it.
+This can be found [here](docs/README.md).

 ## Compatibility
 The game is built to be compatible with _at least_ Firefox and Chrome.
 Compatibility issues with these browsers are bugs.